KirillGrachev/Minecraft-First-Plugin/Readme.md

 **3. Create a New Maven Project**

 Open your IDE and create a New Maven project.
-Set the GroupId to 'com.example' and the ArtifactId to 'FirstPlugin'.
+Set the GroupId to `com.example` and the ArtifactId to `FirstPlugin`.

 **4. Project Structure**